 Research seems to bear this out.
 Dr. John C. Langley, Ph.D., Supply Chain and Information Systems Group Faculty at Penn State University, is the lead author of the annual State of Logistics Outsourcing study, now in its 20th year.
 According to Dr. Langley, “Effective client-3PL relationships exhibit a mutual commitment to the creation of value for both parties and to the overall supply chain.
-Too much emphasis on the ‘price’ of the 3PL’s services makes it challenging to focus on innovation and programs that drive savings and improved performance.”
+Too much emphasis on the ‘price’ of the 3PL’s services makes it challenging to focus on proactive logistics and programs that drive savings and improved performance.”

 So what can you, as a shipper, do to promote mutual trust and respect in order to elicit greatness from your 3PL?
 Here are 12 suggestions that, while they create work for you, pave the way for breakthrough supply chain performance.